-First, it's important to distinguish the catalyst for rising rates - typically either rising inflation or an improving economy.
-Both have potential benefits for midstream energy
+The catalyst for rising rates is typically either rising inflation or an improving economy.
+Both have potential benefits for midstream energy:

 - A strengthening economy benefits pipeline companies transporting energy because an increase in aggregate demand typically leads to more volumes transported. - If inflation is the catalyst, liquids pipeline companies can receive a boost in their tariff rate by an amount based on the change in the producer price index (PPI).